 Today, community colleges serve nearly 11 million students.
 However, not enough low-income adults who enroll at a community college complete a credential that prepares them to find a decent-paying job or to transfer to a four-year institution.

-The initiative has three distinct phases following the selection of four grantees, or managing partners, by the Bill & Melinda Gates Foundation in June 2011:
+The initiative has three distinct phases following the selection of three grantees, or managing partners, by the Bill & Melinda Gates Foundation in June 2011:

 - The first phase of the initiative was a one-year planning period, during which participating community colleges examined their own data to identify loss points and design strategies to address them.

 - The second phase is a two- to three-year implementation period, during which the colleges will implement strategies identified during the planning year.

 - In the final phase, the colleges will address the policy implications of their work -- particularly at the state level -- while scaling up the project for national impact.

 October 14th, 2013Designing for Completion: The practice and the progress of the Completion by Design initiative STUDENT SUCCESS STARTS WITH HOLISTIC DESIGN...

 March 21st, 2013CBD Annual Cross-Cadre Retreat Teams of people who are leading the implementation of Completion by Design at their...